GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+### Day 19: January 26, 2022

+**Today's Progress**: PythonAnywhere got in touch to welcome me as a new paying customer - and I took the chance to ask about further resources that might get me past my current impasse...
+I've also been trying to do more on AoC and getting nowhere.
+It's a bit dispiriting!

+**Thoughts**: I'm keeping my self sane, just.

+**Link to work:**  Nothing.

 ### Day 18: January 24, 2022

 **Today's Progress**: Back to Python Anywhere!
 I just tried adding my password generator OOP code to the flask_app, trying to fit it to how other apps work.
 It didn't work out - and made the whole site display errors.
 Keep trying...